Hover over the buttons to see the contents of each page.

 Lisa’s case of Pseudo-Quadratic Scaling isn’t as ubiquitous in the community because it carries many caveats for it to work.
 Mainly, it is capped at 3 Discharges maximum, is dependent on randomness, and also is dependent on enemies being close enough anyways.

-Specifically for Reaction Lisa builds like Overload and especially Hyperbloom, Lisa’s C4 is a highly effective Constellation in those regards.
+Specifically for Reaction Lisa builds like Overloaded and especially Hyperbloom, Lisa’s C4 is a highly effective Constellation in those regards.

 Increases the Level of Violet Arc by 3.